 Here’s where it gets pretty interesting.

-With both Chip and Plum, you’ll be able to save cash in return for interest payments, and pretty good interest rates.
-You can check the latest rates on the Chip website¹ and the Plum website¹.
+With both Chip and Plum, you’ll be able to save cash in return for interest payments.
+Plum has a good savings rate, but Chip runs away with it, with one of the highest rates out there!

 Just add money to your account and a prize draw takes place every month, one lucky winner will get £10,000.
 There’s also £2,500 worth of additional prizes too.
 As long as you have £100 saved in your account, you’ll be entered, and the more money saved, the more chances you have of winning.

-With Plum, you’ve got a single account that offers an okay rate of interest.
-And it’s ‘easy access’ which means you can withdraw your cash whenever you need it (although you might need to allow a few days).
+With Plum, you’ve got a single account that offers a good rate of interest.
+And it’s easy access, so you can withdraw your cash whenever you need it (although you might need to allow a few days).

 Within the Plum account you can then create ‘pockets’ to save for specific things such as a holiday.
 And there’s other features to help you save more such as automatically save more money when it rains (for a rainy day fund).